-- The acceptable level for proficiency was achieved.
+- In previous years the acceptable level for proficiency was achieved.
 Despite reaching acceptable targets, writing skills tend to indicate a portion of the student population would benefit from more writing throughout the curriculum. - Writing skills assessment will continue in order to establish longer-term assessment results.
 If future assessment data indicate areas that would benefit from increases in student development, this could be an important area to target revisions in curriculum to include more opportunities for development of writing skills.